-Key audit matter How our audit addressed the key audit matter Existence and valuation of financial assets Refer to note 1, note 14, note 15 and note 26 to the financial statements The financial assets held at fair value through profit or We tested the design and operating effectiveness of loss included in the statement of financial position of the company are held in the company's name and are valued at fair value in line with IFRS.
-These assets comprise primarily government bonds and unit trusts. selected processes and controls relating to financial assets custody and valuation.
-We obtained independent confirmation from the custodians of nominal assets holdings at 31 December 2019, agreeing the amounts held to the accounting records.
+Key audit matter How our audit addressed the key audit matter Existence and valuation of financial assets Refer to note 1, note 14, note 15 and note 26 to the financial statements.
+The financial assets held at fair value through profit or loss included in the statement of financial position of the company are held in the company's name and are valued at fair value in line with IFRS.
+These assets comprise primarily government bonds and unit trusts.
 We focused on this area because it represents the principal element of the financial statements.
-We tested the valuation of the investment portfolioby agreeing the valuation of investments to independent sources.
+We obtained independent confirmation from the custodians of nominal assets holdings at 31 December 2020, agreeing the amounts held to the accounting records.
+We tested the valuation of the investment portfolio by